Temps and termites are on the rise. Schedule your free inspection today.

 While mosquitoes favor human hosts, they have been known to feed on other warm-blooded mammals, like our furry companions.

-Canine heartworm is a serious parasitic disease that is transmitted to dogs through infected mosquitoes.
+Canine heartworm is a serious parasitic disease transmitted to dogs by infected mosquitoes.
 During a blood meal, the mosquito introduces heartworm through the bite wound.
 Over time, tiny worms multiply and wreak havoc on the heart, lungs, and arteries, while absorbing the host’s nutrients.
 If left untreated, the damage can be permanent or even fatal.

 Fortunately, canine heartworm is preventable.
 Call your veterinarian to ensure your four-legged family member is up to date on medications and vaccines.